McBenny/test-react-boilerplate/features.md

 These features should also apply to the fouls, any foul registered should be editable and removable, it should also be possible to add a foul.

 ##BUGS
+- [ ] 2 fouls from the same player generate duplicate ids

 ##TODO
 - [X] allow for timeouts per team